 In the list below, some malls take several buildings so they have a few addresses.

-List of Shopping Malls In St. Petersburg Providing Tax Free Purchases As Of 1 January 2018
+List of Shopping Malls In St. Petersburg Entitled To Provide Tax Free Purchases As Of 1 January 2018

 1. House of Lenindrad Trade (or DLT).
 21-23, Bolshaya (Big) Konyushennaya street;